What is typography?

 Before suggesting typography tips for a website, there are certain typography mistakes that designers make, that should be kept in view to avoid any errors.
 A well-executed typography makes the use of generous leading and line spacing to give reader a memorable and hassle free experience thus letting them focus more on the gist of the text.
 Web accessibility demands to refrain from using justified text as it might cause problems for readers to read the text especially people with certain disabilities such as dyslexia.
 With simple justified text and use of italics, the uneven variation in spacing makes the text more difficult to read.

-Italics make letters hard to read.
-The letters have a jagged line compared to non-italic fonts and lean over making it hard for dyslexic users to make out the words.
-When the text size is small, the text is even more illegible.
-A better way to highlight is to use bold text because the letters are clearer and give better contrast.
+Italics make it hard to read letters.
+Unlike non-italic fonts, italicized letters have a jagged line and lean over, which makes it difficult for dyslexic readers to decipher the words.
+The smaller the text, the harder it will be for us to make out what it says.
+Instead, the letters must be highlighted in bold format to give them better clarity and contrast.
 To improve accessibility and avoid confusion, websites should use as few fonts as possible and various research works have shown that sans serif are better on the web.

 Here are some tips to consider when designing accessible website:

 - Use generous leading and line spacing

 - Pepper generous letter spacing in your text